ESOP in Bangladesh:

 - Board Resolution: Allocate a percentage of Authorized Capital for the ESOP Pool.

-- EGM & Sec 155 Waiver: Existing shareholders must pass a Special Resolution to waive their Pre-emption Rights (Section 155), allowing the company to offer shares to employees instead of them.
+- EGM & Sec 155 Waiver: Existing shareholders must pass a Special Resolution to waive their Pre-emption Rights (Section 155).

 - Vesting: Grant Option Letters with a standard 4-year vesting schedule.